hprabh/azure-cleanroom-samples/README.md

 cat ./consumer-demo/consumer-output/consumer-output/output
 ```

+# Governing the cleanroom
-# Download and share logs
+## Download and share logs
 The publisher can download the infrastructure telemetry and application logs.
 These are available post execution in an encrypted form.
 To decrypt and inspect, run the following:
 ```powershell
 az cleanroom logs download `